Ivermectin For Cats - Dosage

 Ivermectin for cats: uses

 The application of ivermectin is capable of eliminating nematodes and mites in cats.
-Ivermectin for cats can be used as an internal dewormer against round worms.
+Ivermectin for cats can be used as an internal dewormer against roundworms.
 This is in addition to functioning as treatment for diseases caused by mites, both inside the ears and on the skin.
 Ivermectin is often used, for example, to treat or deter mange caused by ear mites in cats.
 Its application for the treatment of infestations by external parasites (fleas and ticks) is controversial, therefore we recommend the use of other antiparasitics that eliminate and prevent these re-infestations.

 The use of ivermectin in animals suspected of suffering from filariasis, should be applied following strict veterinary control.
 A dose able to kill microfilariae rapidly can also trigger severe anaphylactic shock in an animal, thus this needs to be avoided.
+Moreover, it is essential to understand that improper use may lead to drug resistance, reducing its effectiveness in the long term.

 For more, we recommend reading our article about mites on cats.